radiantearth/stac-spec/collection-spec/collection-spec.md

 # STAC Collection Specification

 The STAC Collection Specification defines a set of common fields to describe a group of Items that share properties and metadata.
 The
-Collection Specification shares some fields with the STAC [Catalog Specification](../catalog-spec/catalog-spec.md) with additional fields to describe the whole dataset and the included set of Items.
+Collection Specification shares all fields with the STAC [Catalog Specification](../catalog-spec/catalog-spec.md) (with different allowed values for `type` and `stac_extensions`) and adds fields to describe the whole dataset and the included set of Items.
 Collections can have both parent Catalogs and Collections and child Items, Catalogs and Collections.

 A STAC Collection is represented in JSON format.
 Any JSON object that contains all the required fields is a valid STAC Collection and also a valid STAC Catalog.